 A close relative of onions and garlic, leeks have a mild onion-like flavor that works well in soups and a variety of other dishes.
 Leeks have been documented in ancient Egypt and Mesopotamia.
 They are also a very hardy plant and easy to cultivate.

 If you want to keep your bones healthy, add leeks to your diet.
-Leeks contain a high amount of vitamin K which is known to help in regulating blood flow.
-Low levels of vitamin K is associated with poor circulation.
-Vitamin K in leeks is helpful in activating the protein osteocalcin which is essential for bone health.
-One serving of leeks contains nearly 50% for women and nearly 40% for men of the daily recommended allowance of vitamin K.
+Leeks contain a high amount of vitamin K, which is known to help in regulating blood flow.
+Low levels of vitamin K are associated with poor circulation.
+Vitamin K in leeks helps activate the protein osteocalcin, essential for bone health.
+One serving of leeks contains nearly 50% for women and almost 40% for men of the daily recommended allowance of vitamin K.

-Leeks belong to the allium family and recent studies have shown that this family has a blood pressure lowering effect.
-Studies are currently being done on leeks and promising results have found that leeks have the ability to help prevent platelets from clotting which could possibly help protect you against a heart attack.
-Leeks can help rid your body of homocysteine, a molecule that can be very detrimental to cardiovascular health.
-Plus leeks have been found to help lower the bad cholesterol (LDL) while raising the good cholesterol (HDL).
+Leeks belong to the allium family, and recent studies have shown that this family has a blood pressure-lowering effect.
+Studies are currently being done on leeks, and promising results have found that leeks can help prevent platelets from clotting, which could help protect you against a heart attack.
+Leeks can help rid your body of homocysteine, a molecule that can be detrimental to cardiovascular health.
+Plus, leeks have been found to help lower the bad cholesterol (LDL) while raising the good cholesterol (HDL).

-Research has found that leeks contain substantial levels of the flavonoid kaempferol.
-Kaempferol helps to protect the lining of blood vessels especially against free radicals or reactive oxygen species.
-The flavonoid may also increase the production of nitric oxide which is a substance that acts as a natural dilator and relaxant of blood vessels in the body.
+Research has found that leeks contain substantial levels of flavonoid kaempferol.
+Kaempferol helps protect blood vessels’ lining, especially against free radicals or reactive oxygen species.
+The flavonoid may also increase nitric oxide production, a substance that acts as a natural dilator and relaxant of blood vessels in the body.
 This action allows blood vessels to rest and begin to lower the risk of hypertension.